 How do I book a workshop?

 Please note that start times and duration are flexible and we will do our best to accommodate your timetable.
-Once you have completed the booking process, we will be in touch by email to confirm your workshop booking.

 If you have any questions, please contact us by emailing email@example.com